Tomb of Two Brothers: Coffins of Nakht-Ankh

 The rectangular outer coffin bears on the lid three text columns.
 On the long sides there are four double columns on each side.
 At the top of the long sides there are two horizontal text lines.
 The short ends have two columns and again two horizontal text lines.
 On the lid Nakht-Ankh bears the title son of a governor and is called begotten of Khnumaa.
 The middle text column is an offering formula addressing Anubis with the wish that the deceased may cross with a ferry, that he might be buried and that he might ascend to the great god.
 The other spell expressed the wish that Nakht-Ankh might sit in the boat of the sun god, that will cross the heaven.
 Evidently the spell made sure that Nakht-Ankh will be in the circle of deities after death.
 The third spell on the lid finally expresses the wish that the deceased becomes the son of the sky goddess Nut to be under her protection.
 The texts on the coffin box have different functions.
 Some of the spells are part of the modern corpus of Coffin Texts (on the coffin there are the coffin text spells 30, 31, 32, 609 and 345).
 Interestingly, the coffin is almost identical to the coffin of a certain Djefahapy that was found at Asyut.

 Further objects in the burial

 Next to the coffins was found a canopic box with four canopic vessels.
 There were three statuettes of the tomb owners.
 Also, some wooden models of servants, models of boats and some pottery vessels.
-The whole tomb group is now in the Manchester Museum.
-The tomb group is one of the best preserved and best known burials of the Egyptian Middle Kingdom.